Eclipsed

 who have landed in this funky Chinese restaurant.

-We now know there are many more varieties & dialects than even this
+We now know there are many more varieties & dialects

-20 page menu can contain, but are content to flip & frown.
+20 page menu can contain, but are content to flip &

-It is comical almost to watch the children well behaved at table pray
+It is comical almost to watch the children well behaved at

 “Gracias por el arroz frito y el fried shrimp”